AfshinEfati/laravel-module-generator/CHABELOG.md

 - Built-in Jalali date helper (`Goli` class and `goli()` helper) replacing the external dependency, with Persian digit formatting support, Jalali string parsing, and conversion helpers available application-wide.

 - Auto-discovery of model relations (`BelongsTo`, `HasOne`, etc.) for eager loading in `show` and `update` methods.
+- `MigrationFieldParser` support with a new `--from-migration` CLI flag to derive fillable fields, casts, validation rules, and test payloads directly from migration files when the model class is missing.

 ### 🔧 Changed
 - New simplified CLI flags: